Twice exceptional: Education

 The twice-exceptional education movement started in the early 1970s with "gifted-handicapped" education, a term essentially referring to the same population.
 The 2e education approach has 35 years of research and best practices tailored to the needs of 2e students.
 It is a marriage between special education and gifted education—a strengths-based, differentiated approach that provides special educational supports.
 Many argue that talent development is the most critical aspect of their education.

-When teaching 2e students there are methods an educator should avoid.
-Twice exceptionality students do not respond well to lectures, and tend to gravitate more toward "big picture" learning.
-These students have a hard time following unnecessarily strict rules, and should not be expected to conform to them.
-Instead, being flexible with them, and focusing more on holistic, big-picture learning is recommended.
+When teaching, there are methods an educator should avoid.
+Students do not respond well to lectures and gravitate toward "big picture" learning.
+These students have a hard time following strict rules and should not be expected to conform to them.
+Instead, being flexible with them and focusing more on holistic, big-picture learning is recommended.

 Still, finding schools that can meet the needs of twice exceptional children can be a challenge for many parents.
 Public and private schools with programs that combine the appropriate levels of challenge and support for these learners are in the minority.
 For this reason, a number of parents choose alternative educational options for their 2e children, including homeschooling and virtual schools.

 Only a handful of schools in United States offer a curriculum specifically tailored to 2e children.
 Some public schools offer part-time programs for twice exceptional students, where they can progress in subjects like math at their own pace, and meet other students like themselves.